 Technique 3: Add to baking ingredients or dessert recipes

-You can add Matcha or Sencha powder to your recipes of baked goods, such as cookies, pancakes, bread, etc. Matcha or Sencha powder can be added to the recipe of ice cream or “Nice Cream.”
+You can add Matcha or Sencha powder to your recipes for baked goods, such as cookies, pancakes, bread, etc. Matcha or Sencha powder can be added to the recipe of ice cream or “Nice Cream.”

 If you would like to have a bright green color effect on the final product, use ceremonial grade Matcha rather than culinary grade Matcha or Sencha powder.
 Yes, this is not a typo–ceremonial grade Matcha offers a much brighter color and it makes a “visually stunning” product, whatever you are baking.